fermads/graphite-udp/readme.md

   host: '127.0.0.1', // graphite server host or ip
   port: 2003, // graphite server udp port
   type: 'udp4', // udp type (udp4 or udp6)
-  maxPacketSize: 4096, // split metrics into smaller packets to not reach UPD packet size limit
+  maxPacketSize: 4096, // split into smaller UDP packets (read Note 3 below)
   prefix: '', // a prefix to prepend to the name of all metrics
   suffix: '', // a suffix to append to the name of all metrics
   verbose: false, // log messages to console